OliverColeman/ahni/README.md

 For examples see `com.ojcoleman.ahni.experiments.TestTargetFitnessFunction` and `com.ojcoleman.ahni.experiments.objectrecognition`.

-The main class is com.ojcoleman.ahni.hyperneat.Run.
+The main class is `com.ojcoleman.ahni.hyperneat.Run`.
 It expects a `.properties` file containing parameters for NEAT, HyperNEAT, typically the specific experiment being run, and various settings.

 API documentation is available at http://olivercoleman.github.com/ahni/doc/index.html.